Optimer reagents detect all COVID-19 Variants of Concern

 Why do SARS-CoV-2 tests need to detect the new variants?

-Optimers recognize the new SARS-CoV-2 variants
+Optimers recognize the SARS-CoV-2 WHO Variants of Concern

 In tests our SARS-CoV-2 S1 Optimers show the ability to bind to the spike (S) protein and the irradiated virus samples from each of the SARS-CoV-2 variants.

-The S1 Optimers were able to bind to all four of the SARS-CoV-2 variants.
-This shows that the S1 Optimer is targeted to an epitope away from the site of major mutations within the S protein.
+The S1 Optimers were able to bind to all six of the SARS-CoV-2 variants.
+This suggests that the S1 Optimer is targeted to an epitope away from the site of major mutations within the S protein.
 Though there has been many fears of the potential for these novel mutations in SARS-CoV-2 S protein to allow the virus to evade detection by diagnostics and potentially reduce the efficacy of the vaccines, the S1 Optimer is not targeted to the current site undergoing mutations in the SARS-CoV-2 protein, and so should continue to recognise the variants of this virus, when used in various research and diagnostic assays.

 In addition to the maintained performance of the S1 Optimer with regards to the SARS-CoV-2 variant forms, we have also developed a further Optimer to the S2 subunit of the S protein, that can be used as a sandwich pair for the detection of SARS-CoV-2.